 - Match you with the best fit RDN

-- Use evidenced-based, science-based, medical information to create an individual plan
+- Use evidence-based, science-based, medical information to create an individual diet plan

 - Provide on-going support weekly, monthly, or as needed to optimize your success

 - Verify your insurance to let you know if there is a copay or any patient responsibility

 - Request medical records from your healthcare providers

 - Provide status updates, or progress notes, to your healthcare providers as requested